tangentecode/obsidian-notes/computer-science/docs/c/preprocessor-statements.md

+# Preprocessor-statements

 In C, preprocessor directives are commands that are processed **before** compilation.
-Here’s a complete list of all possible preprocessor directives in C:
+Here's a complete list of all possible preprocessor directives in C:

 ### **1. Conditional Compilation Directives**